Roman Catholic Diocese of Linares

 The Diocese of Linares (also known as the Diocese of San Ambrosio de Linares; Dioecesis Linarensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Linares, Chile.
 It was established by Pope Pius XI on October 18, 1925 in his papal bull Notabiliter Aucto.

 The Diocese of Linares is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Santiago de Chile.
-The diocese is located in the geographical center of the country.
+The diocese is located in the geographical center of Chile.
 The diocesan territory comprises two Chilean full provinces, Linares Province and Cauquenes Province, and part of a third, Talca Province, all of them in the Maule Region of Chile.
-Compared to other Chilean dioceses, Linares has a higher proportion of rural inhabitants.
-Numerous chapels have been raised particularly in rural areas.
-The total number of chapels in the diocese exceeds 450.